Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Related Work

 \section{Related Work}

-The effectiveness of eHMIs has been thoroughly investigated through experiments using virtual reality (\cite{de_clercq_external_2019}), video-based eye tracking techniques (\cite{guo_video-based_2022}), the Wizard of Oz method (\cite{rodriguez_palmeiro_interaction_2018}), and outdoor experiments using real autonomous vehicles (\cite{alhawiti_effectiveness_2024}).
-In each of these examples the presence of an eHMI proved to increase response time and feelings of safety on pedestrians, however, each these experiments feature vastly different proposals of eHMIs, often varying in their positioning within the same study.
+The effectiveness of eHMIs has been thoroughly investigated through experiments using virtual reality (\cite{de_clercq_external_2019}), video-based eye tracking techniques (\cite{guo_video-based_2022, dey_gaze_2019}), the Wizard of Oz method (\cite{rodriguez_palmeiro_interaction_2018}), and outdoor experiments with real autonomous vehicles (\cite{alhawiti_effectiveness_2024}).
+In each of these examples the presence of an eHMI proved to increase response time and feelings of safety on pedestrians.
+However each these experiments feature vastly different proposals of eHMIs, often varying in their positioning within the same study.
+Research on the positioning of eHMI is less common than those focused on their effectiveness.

+Dey et al. \cite{dey_gaze_2019} had participants stand on a sidewalk wearing eye tracking glasses, and indicate their willingness to cross as four vehicles approached the pedestrian crossing in front of them.
+The experiment found that pedestrians lose their willingness to cross the road when the vehicle is at a distance of 40\si{m} from them, and that the part of the vehicle they focus on varies as a function of the vehicle's distance, moving from the vehicle bumper to the windshield as it approaches.
+This suggests that a distributed approach to eHMI design is required, as pedestrian attention shifts thorough their interaction with an autonomous vehicle.

-Studies on the positioning of eHMI are less common than those focused on their effectiveness. \cite{de_winter_how_2020} had participants walk around a busy parking lot with an eye tracking device, and found that most participants focus on the general parts of a vehicle that are affected by their movement, such as the wheels, the back, and the front of the vehicle.
-They also concluded that eHMIs must be visible from all angles due to the varied conditions in which pedestrians encounter them.
+de Winter et al. \cite{de_winter_how_2020} conducted an experiment where participants walk around a busy parking lot with an eye tracking device, and found that most participants focus on the general parts of a vehicle that are affected by their movement, such as the vehicle's front, back, and wheels.
+A significant portion of pedestrians also looked at the windshield of the vehicle, in accordance with \cite{dey_gaze_2019}.
+This study also concluded that eHMIs must be visible from all angles due to the varied conditions in which pedestrians encounter them.